maptiler/tileserver-php/README.md

 standardized way - practically from any ordinary web hosting.

-It is easy to install - just copy the project files to a PHP-enabled directory along with your map data containing metadata.json file.
+It is easy to install - just copy the project files to a PHP-enabled directory along with your map data.

-It comes with an online interface showing the list of the maps and step-by-step guides for desktop GIS software:
+It comes with an online interface showing the list of the maps and step-by-step guides for online mapping libraries (Google Maps API, Leaflet, OpenLayers, OL3, MapBox JS, ArcGIS JS) and various desktop GIS software:

 ![tileserver-screenshot](https://f.cloud.github.com/assets/59284/1041807/a040160c-0fdb-11e3-8941-ab367b2a648d.png)